 Before we start creating a Service Account, it's important to confirm that your project has all the required API services enabled.
 They're the key to setting up a successful integration, and if you encounter any issue during the setup process – this is the first thing to double-check.

-To perform these checks, we'll click on "View Project" in the API Access section to open the project in the Cloud Console.
+To perform these checks, we'll click on "View in Google Cloud Platform" in the API Access section to open the project in the Cloud Console.

 Step 3: Confirm Your Account's Enabled APIs